 by Liesha Petrovich

-There is nothing wrong with having a traditional corporate jobs.
+There is nothing wrong with having a traditional corporate job.
 They are predictable, mostly dependable, and help create workforce stability.
-Traditional jobs are the backbone of our economy and completely essential.
+Traditional jobs are the backbone of our economy and are completely essential.

 They’re just not for me.

 In Secret To Working Part-time – Create A Lifestyle Business!, I shared how you can create a business to fit your particular lifestyle.
 I’m a firm believer that you can live your life the way you want, including the job you choose.
 As a 20 year self-employed veteran, I can say it’s not always easy but it was the right choice for me.

 If you’re bored of your job and ready to try something a little different, here are 5 cool job ideas that may be the key to your new professional future:

 These days, teaching goes way beyond public school classrooms.
 My main business is a karate school and about 10 years ago I started teaching after-school programs.
 I obviously had some experience, but I simply called and offered my services.
 It’s a main staple of my business these days.

 If you have a skill you want to share, see what organizations may want your services.
 After-school programs are perfect for me, but you can try summer camps, day-cares, civic/church groups, and elderly care facilities.
 These organizations want to provide fun activities for members, like music, yoga, dance, singing, drama or even hula-hooping.